Murderer describes scene as 'bloodbath'

-Anthony McErlaine murder: Killer describes 'bloodbath'
+Anthony McErlain murder: Killer describes 'bloodbath'

 A man with 101 previous convictions who kicked and punched his victim to death in Ballycastle described the murder scene as "a bloodbath".

-Earlier this year, Christopher Keenan, 36, of Broombeg View in Ballycastle admitted murdering 49-year-old Anthony McErlaine and was given a mandatory life sentence.
+Earlier this year, Christopher Keenan, 36, of Broombeg View in Ballycastle admitted murdering 49-year-old Anthony McErlain and was given a mandatory life sentence.

-Mr McErlaine was found dead at a flat in January 2016.
+Mr McErlain was found dead at a flat in January 2016.

 Police said at the time he had suffered a "traumatic and frightening death".

-During a tariff hearing at Belfast Crown Court to determine how long Keenan's life sentence will be, the judge was told Mr McErlaine had sustained 24 separate injuries to his head and neck and another 20 to his arms and body although not all of those were attributable to the assault.
+During a tariff hearing at Belfast Crown Court to determine how long Keenan's life sentence will be, the judge was told Mr McErlain had sustained 24 separate injuries to his head and neck and another 20 to his arms and body although not all of those were attributable to the assault.

 In an interview with police, Keenan said the assault had lasted no more than a minute, and that the victim had made "a gargling noise" when it was over.